 Inflammatory Bowel Disease – or IBD is a grouping of diseases that affect the bowel; Crohn’s Disease and Ulcerative Colitis.
 They are known as Inflammatory Bowel Disease as both these diseases cause significant inflammation to the large intestine or bowel.

 Often there is confusion between an IBD and IBS – or Irritable Bowel Syndrome.
 An IBD is a diagnosable condition; it can be definitively diagnosed through biopsy of the colon.
 IBS however is a symptom or group of symptoms that result from an underlying condition – this may be an IBD or it could be caused by other various conditions.

-The two main IBD are Ulcerative Colitis and Crohn’s Disease.
+The two main IBD are Crohn’s Disease and Ulcerative Colitis.
 Both affect the bowel, however their effects vary.
 Ulcerative Colitis causes inflammation to only the inner lining of the bowel and rectum.
 Crohn’s Disease causes inflammation to the full thickness of the bowel wall and can also cause inflammation from the mouth, through to the anus.

 Common symptoms of an Inflammatory Bowel Disease can often be confused with other symptoms being triggered from other underlying conditions.
 This is where a Gastroenterologist’s knowledge and experience are crucial in obtaining an accurate diagnosis; and accurate diagnosis is crucial as treatment needs to be targeted and specific.

 Some of the symptoms people with an IBD experience are: